 Centrally located in Pennsylvania, State College or “Happy Valley,” is regarded as one of the safest towns in the country due to its self-contained collegiate bubble.
-Penn State’s athletic teams are obviously the town’s lifeblood, but State College is not lacking for other entertainment.
-With an amazing music scene and nightlife, having a drink before the game at The Rathskeller or ending your night listening to local music at The Phyrst will quickly acclimate you to Penn State culture.
+Penn State’s athletic teams are the town’s lifeblood, but State College is not lacking for other entertainment.
+With an amazing music scene and nightlife, having a drink before the game at Bill Pickle’s Tap Room or ending your night listening to local music at The Phyrst will quickly acclimate you to Penn State culture.

 The historic Old Main building on the Penn State University campus

 Surrounded by some of the country’s most beautiful terrain, the high elevation of the city makes Boulder a cerebral and celestial destination.
 Walking around the University of Colorado, you’ll see backpacking, granola-eating students who are happy just to hike the Flatirons or chill on Pearl Street, the pedestrian mall downtown.
 Full of free-thinkers and nature lovers, Boulder’s avant-garde taste for healthy living and love for the outdoors add a distinct flavor to this college town.

 Snowy day at the University of Colorado campus with the Rocky Mountains in the background

 Ignoring the harsh winters of upstate New York may seem impossible, but when in doubt, do as the natives do – party.
 Syracuse University provides a multitude of ways for students to express their school spirit in spite of the bitter cold.
 The famous Faegan’s Café & Pub is always filled with enthusiastic students debating everything from politics to the recent SU basketball game.